marcoarthur/mojolicious-plugin-pgrest/README.md

 open API service to be proxied.
 In this manner you can build your Mojolicious Application with other OpenAPI services (provided it shares the specifications).

-Your Mojolicious App can, for example cache it, actually this plugin can cache it by default, just flag it in configuration `cache => 1`
+Your Mojolicious App can, for example, cache it, ( actually, it does by default )

 It uses [Mojolicious::Plugin::OpenAPI](https://metacpan.org/pod/Mojolicious%3A%3APlugin%3A%3AOpenAPI) to read the specification and mount routes.
-And uses [CHI](https://metacpan.org/pod/CHI) for caching.
+And uses [CHI](https://metacpan.org/pod/CHI) for in memory caching, defaults to 30 minutes cache expiration.

+# CAVEATS

+This plugins attempts to read the OpenAPI specification in json format.
+All responses will only be in json format, disregarding the possible other formats accepted from the spec.

 # LICENSE